• City of Tacoma QA

 Developing a Balanced Budget With ‘Balancing Act'

-Online, one of the tools we used to gather quantitative data is called Balancing Act.
+Online, one of the tools we will use to gather quantitative data is called Balancing Act.
 It allows you to play with budget scenarios by making increases or decreases to service levels as you try to balance the City’s General Fund budget.
-Multiple languages were available on the Balancing Act web page.
+Visit the Balancing Act web page to find out more.

 Capital Facilities Plan